Sablednah/LegendQuest-Skills-Extras/readme.md

 ![LegendQuest](http://dev.bukkit.org/media/images/73/534/legend-quest-logo.png)

-LegendQuest Skills
+LegendQuest Extra Skills
 ==================

-LegendQuest Skills is a set of default skills for use with LegendQuest.
+LegendQuest Extra Skills is a set of extra skills for use with LegendQuest.
+These skills are more niche usage, and are shipped as separated jars so you can pick and choose the ones you want to use :)

 LegendQuest is a RPG plugin for MineCraft servers using the Bukkit API.